robconery/blog/_posts/2021-12-02-node-mongo-cosmosdb.md

 ![](https://paper-attachments.dropbox.com/s_3AAE70EFA8602A8C9CD5ED6DB9E53DAEFBD7B03A9AC4C298AF090CEEFEA60F18_1638474901839_bip_49.jpg)

-And we’re done.
+This command reached out to Azure, specifically my web application's configuration, and added all of the values in my .env file as configuration settings.
+Easy peasy!

 All in all this process took about 5 minutes.
 We’re not quite there yet as we need to deploy our application, which I can do using Git directly:

 ![](https://paper-attachments.dropbox.com/s_3AAE70EFA8602A8C9CD5ED6DB9E53DAEFBD7B03A9AC4C298AF090CEEFEA60F18_1638475039740_bip_51.jpg)